 Founder, builder, and tuner Sean Beever got involved with tuning steel at the young age of 12.
 He began tuning handpans in 2013, and eventually crafted the Iskra sound sculpture.

 Veritas Handpan (North Carolina)

 Built and tuned by Josh Rivera, founder of Pure Sound Pan Wax and Rivera Steel Tuning.
-Josh is a highly skilled tuner after working at Saraz for 4 years and retuning hundreds of instruments from other builders.
+Josh is a highly skilled tuner after working at Saraz for 4 years and retuning many instruments from other builders.
 He is also our top recommendation for retuning quality instruments.